sindresorhus/globby/readme.md

 Respect ignore patterns in `.gitignore` files that apply to the globbed files.

-This option takes precedence over the `ignoreFiles` option.

 ##### ignoreFiles

-Type: `string`\
+Type: `string | string[]`\
 Default: `undefined`

-A glob pattern to look for ignore files, which are then used to ignore globbed files.
+Glob patterns to look for ignore files, which are then used to ignore globbed files.
 This is a more generic form of the `gitignore` option, allowing you to find ignore files with a [compatible syntax](http://git-scm.com/docs/gitignore).
 For instance, this works with Babel's `.babelignore`, Prettier's `.prettierignore`, or ESLint's `.eslintignore` files.

-This value is unused if `{ gitignore: true }`, because `gitignore` takes precedence.

 ### globbySync(patterns, options?)